albertvinyes/woopfy/project/README.md

 Follow the instructions carefully in order to setup the project with great success!

 ## Linux Packages
-You will need to install Python 3.8, Python's dev tools and Django 3.0.
+You will need to install Python 3.8, Python's dev tools,PostgreSQL and Django 3.0.
 You can run the following commands on Ubuntu:
 ```
 sudo apt udpate
 sudo apt install postgresql postgresql-contrib